canjs/canjs/guides/getting-started-tutorial/app-state.md

 {{/if}}
 ```

-When the Application State's `menus` attribute has a value, the order form is
+When the AppState's `menus` attribute has a value, the order form is
 displayed.
 Otherwise, the restaurant list is displayed.
 To see this in action,
 select a restaurant from the list and click the "Place My Order!"
 button.
 You should see something like this: